Athlyn has shared her life with four parrots, written articles for avian publications, and helped owners address troubling parrot behaviors.

 A Great Selection for the Home Library

-Look Who's Talking shows parrots in the wild and in loving homes.
+This movie shows parrots in the wild and in loving homes.
 Different kinds of parrots talk and display a range of engaging behaviors, such as one parrot singing opera, another playing catch with its owner, and another sliding down a banister.